Robert-Knutson/Treadmill/ReadMe.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Profiles can be created using the Dgar & Drop Profile Generator, see that folder for more information.
+Profiles can be created using the Drag & Drop Profile Generator, see that folder for more information.

 [![Product Name Screen Shot][hmi-picture]]